SeCre827/Json-Parser/README.md

 ### Similarities with previous projects of mine
 I have implemented similar solutions to projects like that in the Past.
-The full stack app (fast charger) that exists in my github repo uses react in the frontend to get Data with API call from the backend and display the data in the screen.
+The full stack app (fast charger) that exists in my github repo uses react in the frontend to get data with API calls to the backend and displays the data in the screen.
 The Burger builder project uses React in a more complex manner in the frontend as well.